di/id/README.md

 This function requires an `audience` parameter, which is used when generating the OIDC token.
 This should be set to the intended audience for the token.

-If no supported environment is found, `detect_credential` returns None.
+If no supported environment is found, `detect_credential` returns `None`.
 If a supported environment is found but `detect_credential` fails to retrieve a token, it raises `AmbientCredentialError`.